JeppeKlitgaard/DTU-02613-TimeSeries/Assignment3/report.typ

 for both as exogenous, given parameters/coefficients $phi.alt_i \, beta_i \, omega_i in bb(R)$.

-Now the instructions are very unclear, because an impulse response needs a system for which it is calculated.
+Now the instructions are not entirely clear, because an impulse response needs a system for which it is calculated.
 It is neither indicated what the ARX model order $p$ should be, neither the order of the exogenous series (i.e. which values do we choose for $e_1, e_2$).
 Due to ambiguation throughout the course and this assignment, it is also unclear what is referred to by "up to lag 10".
 This could refer to the lagged samples of the modeled series $P_t$, hence the AR components, or it could refer to the depth of recursion for the impulse response function.
 Further it is unknown from which of the exogenous variables, $G_t$ or $T_t$ the unit impulse should come from.